 6. Sift the flour and baking powder into a large bowl and then fold through into the date mixture.

 7. Pour cake mix into an over proof baking dish or prepared cake tin.

 8. Bake at 180 degrees for 50 to 60 minutes.
 Test the center of the cake with a skewer – the skewer should come out clean, or with small sticky crumbs, not wet.

 9. Turn the cake onto a cooling rack, or let cool in baking dish.

-Butterscotch sauce In a medium saucepan, boil the cream, sugar and butter.
-This should take about 5 to ten minutes on medium heat.
+In a medium saucepan, boil the cream, sugar and butter.
+This should take about 5 to 10 minutes on medium heat.
 The sauce will thicken and turn caramel in colour.

 Serve the cake warm with hot butterscotch sauce and a generous dollop of double cream.